 With advantages and disadvantages to both, there is no consensus on which shape is better.
 You have to decide which one you prefer.

 Infrared is an intense red.
 Its wavelengths are not visible to the naked eye.
 Infrared filters, or IR filters, reflect visible light.
 They do this while allowing infrared wavelengths of light to enter your lens.

-The result of these filters differs across colour or black and white photography.
-With colour photography, they turn green areas into pink.
+The result of these filters differs across color or black and white photography.
+With color photography, they turn green areas into pink.
 This makes an exciting landscape scene.

-The idea is similar for black and white photography, except you do not see the colour shift.
-Green colours reflect a lot of visible light.
+The idea is similar for black and white photography, except you do not see the color shift.
+Green colors reflect a lot of visible light.
 They also reflect more infrared light.
 This makes them lighter in black and white images when using an Infrared filter.

 Regarding your images, it means that you are going to get high contrast.
 With dark sky and water or light clouds and leaves, your images will be less plane.

 You can buy these filters for your front lens, but you can even modify your gear to have an infrared camera.
 You can do it with a cheaper camera body, or you can buy already-modified ones.
 This way, your camera will only process infrared wavelengths.

 When you have an IR filter on your front lens, none of the visible light reaches your camera sensor.
 Due to this, you can only shoot with a much longer

 By shooting with a modified camera, you can be more creative.
 You will not be limited by shutter speed or the darkness of the filter.
 The disadvantage is that you cannot just remove the filter.